-Kingshott Middle School presently comprises two forms in Year 3, three forms in Year 4 and two forms in Year 5.
+Kingshott Middle School presently comprises three forms in Year 3, three forms in Year 4 and two forms in Year 5.
 The children are taught in the purpose built Ashbrook Building which opened in 2008 and the building comprises six large and bright classrooms, cloakroom and toilet facilities, a dedicated office and resources room and a super open area, with its own computer bank.
 This space is used as an additional teaching space, library and practical area.
 The Middle School provides bright, safe and secure learning and teaching spaces for all its pupils and, whilst having its own identity, it is a fully integrated part of the whole school.
 Our objective in the Middle School phase is to provide a caring, happy and stimulating environment for the children as they make the transition from the Pre-Prep to the Senior School proper.

 For most of the academic curriculum, children in Years 3 and 4 are taught by their class teacher.
 The practical subjects – Art, Design Technology, ICT and Music are taught by specialist teachers, as are French, PE and Games.
 Children in Year 5 have their teaching base within their classrooms, but are taught by subject specialists for the major part of the whole curriculum.

 The Middle School has a vibrant, happy and busy atmosphere.
 Our focus is attaining the highest possible standards for all our children in the academic subjects, but we are also aware of the importance of ensuring that the wider curriculum is made available and accessible to all.
 Approximately one third of our weekly timetable is dedicated to sport, music, the practical and creative disciplines and technology.
 A strong emphasis is placed on pastoral care and education to create good citizens, not only of Kingshott but also of the wider community.